 Skeleton shrimp are tiny, gangly amphipods with transparent, stick-like bodies.
 They live attached to hydroids, sponges and vegetation in the middle and lower Chesapeake Bay.

 Skeleton shrimp have long, gangly, stick-like bodies.
 Their bodies are usually transparent, but may vary in color from tan to brown to reddish.
-Skeleton shrimp can change color to blend in with their background.
 They have hooked, grasping rear legs and folded front legs, similar to a praying mantis.
 They grow to be between one-half inch to two inches in length.

 Usually found on hydroids, sponges and other animals that live attached to piers, rocks and pilings, skeleton shrimp are also common on bay grasses in shallow waters.
 They use their hooked rear legs to grasp on to hydroids.